 Am I Evil?

-I discovered that there is a predominant characteristic with the forces of evil that is different with God’s people: Evildoers fight and is always seeking to dominate and gain the topmost power at all cost, while Godly people are peaceful, kind and not selfish; they think of serving others.
+I discovered that there is a predominant characteristic with the forces of evil that is different from God’s people: Evildoers fight and are always seeking to dominate and gain the topmost power at all cost, while Godly people are peaceful, kind and not selfish; they think of serving others.

 When one-third of the Evil angels were kicked out of heaven and came to Earth, they continued to influence humans with their evil propensities.
 Here on Earth they constantly engage themselves and others in adversarial activities: fighting, arguing, competing, and contending with each other.
 They also enter into humans and use them to carry out the same evil activities.
 These activities are evident in all of our sporting games.

 The activities that are involved in the game of sport are typical to the nature of Evil angels.
 If you analyze each type of game, you will come up with one conclusion, and that is, each player while contending with each other on the opposing team, strives to be the most powerful and winner of the game.
 Victory is the objective of each team, but one wins while the other team grieves over losing the game.
 Sports are activities that promote evil tendencies.
 Some sports like boxing are very violent, but no matter how subtle the game may appear, the objectives are the same, to be the winner.

 While sports may be an organized evil activity, humans perform the same activities fighting, arguing, and contending with each other without being in an organized game.
 The ones who argue most of the time are exercising evil activities.
 Crimes and violence are aspects of the same evil objectives.
 When a person attacks another person or families to do them harm, it is evil demons that are behind these thoughts.
 It is not normal for demons to be peaceful or quiet.
 Their nature is to contend, fight, and create arguments.